allentv/MilestoneProject2/README.md

 The code logic behind the main game was as follow:
 * Determine grid size my selecting difficulty level which would hide or expose div elements which specific classes.
-* Provide the attribute of '.card' and '.character' to the class of all card elements using a for loop.
+* Provide the attribute of '.card' and '.character' (e.g ".yoda") to the class of all card elements using a for loop.
 The '.card' class would be situated below '.character' class in css to make it the dominant class.
 * Select two cards.
 * For each card selected the class attribute of '.card' would be removed using removeClass method, which would expose the '.character' class.
-* A Comparison of the remaining class attribute of the two selected cards is performed.
+* A Comparison of the remaining class attribute of the two selected cards is then performed.
 * If the remaining class attribute for two cards are the same then the off click method (.off("click") would be applied and match count icreased by 1.
 * If the remaining class attribute are not the same the class attribute of ".card" would be added back which would hide the character class.
 * sequence continues until all '.character' classes are exposed which is identified by using match count and grid size.